Matthew 6

 Proper Fasting

-16And whenever you fast, do not be downcast in countenance like the hypocrites, for they disfigure their faces so that they might appear to men as fasting.
-Truly I say to you, they have their recompense.
-17But you fasting, anoint your head and wash your face, 18so that you might not appear to men as fasting, but to your Father, the One in secret.
+16And when you⁺ may fast, do not be as the hypocrites, gloomy-faced; for they disfigure their faces so that they might appear to men as fasting.
+Truly I say to you⁺, they have their reward in full.
+17But you, fasting, anoint your head and wash your face, 18so that you might not appear to men as fasting, but to your Father, the One in secret.
 And your Father, the One seeing in secret, will reward you.

 Treasures in Heaven

-19Do not store up for yourselves treasures upon the earth, where moth and rustb destroy, and where thieves break in and steal.
-20But store up for yourselves treasures in heaven, where neither moth nor rust destroy, and where thieves do not break in nor steal.
-21For where your treasure is, there your heart will be also.
+19Do not treasure up for yourselves treasures on the earth, where moth and rust disfigure, and where thieves break in and steal.
+20But treasure up for yourselves treasures in heaven, where neither moth nor rust disfigure, and where thieves do not break in, nor do they steal.
+21For where your treasure is, there will be also your heart.

 The Lamp of the Body